-- 32. (1) Subsection 32(1) requires that a recognized trade repository identify each transaction that is subject to the reporting obligation under the Regulation by means of a unique product identifier.
-There is currently a system of product taxonomy that could be used for this purpose7.
-To the extent that unique product identifiers are unavailable for a particular transaction type, a recognized trade repository would be required to create one using an alternative methodology. - (5) Subsection 32(5) provides relief from the obligation of subsection 32(1) where no industry standards are available.
+30. Section 30 requires that a reporting counterparty identify each transaction that is subject to the reporting obligation under the Regulation by means of a unique product identifier.
+There is currently a system of product taxonomy that may be used for this purpose.
+To the extent that a unique product identifier is not available for a particular transaction type, a reporting counterparty would be required to create one using an alternative methodology.